containerscrew/cloudsnake/README.md

 # Available implementations

 * Connect to EC2 instances using SSM.
 You can pass the instance id (`--target`) or use the interactive menu (`--with-instance-selector`)

-* Connect to the RDS instances using IAM db authentication.
+* (In progress) Connect to RDS instances using IAM authentication db token

 # Examples